Skip To Main Content

 The Cognitive Abilities test is designed to help us evaluate how students understand and solve problems.
 The CogAT measures thinking skills developed in and out of school and how well a child can use these skills to solve verbal, quantitative, and nonverbal problems.

-The VERBAL test measure reasoning, making inferences and judgments, problem solving, oral vocabulary and verbal comprehension.
+The VERBAL test measures reasoning, making inferences and judgments, problem solving, oral vocabulary and verbal comprehension.

 The QUANTITATIVE test measures abstract reasoning and math ability, (including relationships between objects, number concepts, and story problems.)